kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 2. If you're using the rotation plate place the object to scan in a position with any curved face on top.
 3. If your object has transparent or reflective surfaces, coat the all those surfaces with a thin layer of baby powder.
 This is used to improve the reflection of the light of the scan.
 5. Open ExScanPro.
-6. Connect the EinScan Pro to a computer using the USB cable.
+6. Connect the EinScan Pro device to a computer using the USB cable.
 [Detailed computer specs here.]()
 6. Choose the "Fixed scan" option.
 7. Create a new project group.
 8. Start the scan by pressing the play button.